 Source: The figure was created for the present document.

-22. Some nitrogen loss terms tend to be much larger than others in terms of the overall mass of nitrogen involved.
+22. Some forms of nitrogen loss tend to be much larger than others in terms of the overall mass of nitrogen involved.
 The largest losses often occur as NH3 emission, nitrate and other nitrogen leaching/run-off, and as denitrification to N2.
 By contrast, emissions of nitrous oxide (N2O) and NOx tend to represent a small fraction of nitrogen flows (often ~1 per cent of inputs).
 Although N2O and NOx losses from agricultural systems therefore only make a minor contribution to total nitrogen loss, they are relevant because of their specific impacts on air quality, climate and stratospheric ozone depletion.
 Conversely, although dinitrogen (N2) emissions through denitrification are environmentally benign, they represent a potentially large fraction of available nitrogen resources.
 This means that abatement of N2 emissions is important because it can help improve overall system efficiency, decreasing the need for fresh production of nitrogen compounds and therefore helping to reduce all nitrogen loss pathways and impacts.
 The philosophy of the present guidance document is to promote transformation towards a “circular economy” for nitrogen, as illustrated in figure I.2 above.

 C. Main messages of the Guidance document

-23. The core of present Guidance document report consists of a set of principles for sustainable nitrogen management followed by detailed consideration measures to reduce N losses from major parts of the agrifood system.
+23. The core of the present Guidance document consists of a set of principles for sustainable nitrogen management followed by detailed consideration measures to reduce N losses from major parts of the agrifood system.

 24. The description of sustainable nitrogen management is underpinned by ten key points of nitrogen cycling, as summarized in figure I.3 below.
 The fundamental reflections of biogeochemistry must be recognized if human management of the nitrogen cycle is to move from a system emphasizing new production of N compounds and wasteful losses to a more circular system, which maximizes the recovery and reuse of available N resources.

-25. Twenty-four principles of integrated sustainable nitrogen management are identified and summarized in the Technical overview.
+25. Twenty-four principles of integrated sustainable nitrogen management are identified and summarized in the Technical overview (chapter II).
 The first listed principle encapsulates the overall philosophy of the approach:

 Principle 1: The purpose of integrated sustainable nitrogen management in agriculture is to decrease nitrogen losses to the environment to protect human health, climate and ecosystems, while ensuring sufficient food production and nitrogen use efficiency, including through appropriately balanced nitrogen inputs.